 Good afternoon Chairperson Bonds and members of the Committee.
 I am grateful for the opportunity to speak with you today.
-My name is Eliana Golding, and I am a housing policy analyst at the DC Fiscal Policy Institute.
+My name is Eliana Golding, and I am a housing policy analyst at the DC Fiscal Policy Institute (DCFPI).
 DCFPI is a non-profit organization that promotes budget choices to address DC’s economic and racial inequities and to build widespread prosperity in the District of Columbia, through independent research and policy recommendations.

 Today, I would like to focus my testimony on: